King William II was born to William Duke of Normandy

-The Pope intervened in the dispute between William and Anselem of Bec.
+The Pope intervened in the dispute between William II and Anselem of Bec.
 He sent Walter of Albano as Papal Legate to England.
 The Legate’s remit was to find reconciliation between the King and Archbishop.
 The Legate managed to find a solution and the two men were reconciled.

 Robert Curthose decided to join the first Crusade and in order to raise money for the venture he leased Normandy to William for 10,000 marks.

 William and Anselem of Bec had another disagreement and Anselem left England for Rome.
 William confiscated the Archbishop’s lands.